Skip to contents

 SpatRaster, stars or sf object defining the prediction area (see Details)

-"geo" or "feature".
-Should the distance be computed in geographic space or in the normalized multivariate predictor space (see Details)
+"geographical", "feature" or "time".
+Should the distance be computed in geographic space, in the normalized multivariate predictor space or in temporal space? (see Details)

-optional. list or vector.
-Either a list where each element contains the data points used for testing during the cross validation iteration (i.e. held back data).
+optional. list or vector. #' @param cvfolds optional. list or vector.
+Either a list with the length of the number of cross-validation folds where each element contains the row indices of the data points used for testing during the cross validation iteration (i.e. held back data).
 Or a vector that contains the ID of the fold for each training point.
 See e.g. ?createFolds or ?CreateSpacetimeFolds or ?nndm

 testdata

-optional. object of class sf: Point data used for independent validation
+optional. object of class sf: Point data used for independent validation.
+May already include the predictor values if `dist_space`=feature.

 preddata